-Example 2: A flat back that rolls to an extended position is not allowed because the skill did not first land in a position below the extended level.
+Example 2: A flat back that rolls to an extended position is not be allowed because the skill did not first land in a position below the extended level.

-H. Median Pyramids - Release Moves with Braced Inversions
+Pyramids - Release Moves with Braced Inversions

-1. Pyramid transitions may not involve inversions while released from the base.
+A. Pyramid transitions may not involve inversions while released from the bases.